8 Ways to Create a First Class Social Media Strategy For the Travel Industry

 Tourism is an important pillar in almost every country’s economy – and in the last few years, some countries and organizations have been leading the way in leveraging social media to entice tourists to visit their locations and businesses, with some truly amazing and innovative social media marketing initiatives.

 These successful social media-fuelled marketing pursuits have provided the travel, tourism and leisure industry with inspiration and best practices around leveraging social media to create buzz around their destinations and businesses, and for providing world-class, real-time customer service through social listening.

 1. Be Your Community’s Concierge

-Virgin Atlantic’s award winning travel website vtravelled.com links travellers around the world through an online community.
+Virgin Atlantic’s award-winning travel website vtravelled.com links travelers around the world through an online community.
 It uses a special recommendations service to suggest site content from similar users, to provide helpful and relevant travel information tailored to each community member.
-The site includes real time updates on the top 50 events happening in the destination a traveller is visiting.
+The site includes real-time updates on the top 50 events happening in the destination a traveler is visiting.

 2. Create a Social Tourism Information Booth

 Use your brand’s social media channels to provide useful updates and information on local events and situations that may affect their vacation, with helpful ways to plan around these events.

 Big Five Tours & Expeditions Takes Proactive Approach in Egypt Crisis: Concerned about their guests amid the crisis in Egypt, Big Five directors recorded a series of audio messages and videos and uploaded to their Facebook page.
 They also posted real-time reports to Twitter.

 Travel stories are typically the most engaging and fascinating stories – they’re colorful tales of discovering new places, people and food – full of excitement and wonder.
 They tell a very personal experience, but they inspire and entice your audience to create their own adventure.
 Find innovative and exciting ways to encourage your community to share their own experiences, through stories and photos.